widlarizer/riscv-benchmark-automation/README.md

-# RISC-V benchmarks investiations repo
+# RISC-V benchmark automation

-Collection of benchmarks to run for the RISC-V architecture.
+Collection of benchmarks to run for the RISC-V architecture, with a TUI (terminal UI) made with curses.

 ## Prereqs